VideojogosLusofona/fdg_2023_website/docs/tracks.md

 ## Panel Proposals

 Friendly debate-style panels are welcome at FDG2023.
 Panels for bringing attention to emerging areas and topics and encouraging their development are valued.
 Interested researchers should consider finding panel-members interested in the discussion of the proposed topics before submitting their proposals.
 It is also important to consider diversity and speaker representation during the participant recruitment process.
-The maximum length for panel proposals is 2 pages (excluding references) in the ACM SIGCONF version of the ​[ACM Master Template].
+The maximum length for panel proposals is 2 pages (excluding references) in the ACM SIGCONF version of the ​[ACM Primary Template].
 Proposal contents should include the panel’s topic, participants, how the panel is organized, and a citation-supported statement of why the event is relevant and topical (which accounts for the theme of FGD 2023 of "New Beginnings").

 !!! note